 Stewart and Michelle Ayling

 Eighteen years working for motor racing teams might seem like odd preparation for mission work in Africa, but apparently not to God!
-With our children Jack (1999), Harry (2001) and Robyn (2004), we moved to Dar es Salaam, Tanzania, in 2011 to take up new roles there with MAF.

 There’s a lot more where they came from!